Fire and rescue services

 Credit card transactions are charged at the official exchange rate.

 Local EFTPOS machines don't always accept international credit cards.
-You'll need to enter your passport number when using them.
+You may be prompted to enter your passport or identity document number when paying with a credit card.

 ATMs have low limits for cash withdrawals on international cards.
 Don't rely on ATMs as your main way to access money.